jeremyfelt/jeremyfelt.com/wp-content/plugins/webmention/readme.txt

 Project and support maintained on github at [pfefferle/wordpress-webmention](https://github.com/pfefferle/wordpress-webmention).

+= 4.0.5 =

+* Remov `Webmention_Notification` class until proper tested/used

+= 4.0.4 =

+* Update dependencies
+* Fix WordPress warnings

+= 4.0.3 =

+* Move comment approve list and auto approve to the `wp_allow_comment` function called by the `wp_new_comment` function.
+* Minor fix to avatar function to account for the fact comments have an empty comment type

 = 4.0.2 =

 * Cache in cases where stored avatar is a gravatar

 = 4.0.1 =

-* show webmention form only if `pings_open`
+* Show webmention form only if `pings_open`
-* show webmention form also if comments are disabled
+* Show webmention form also if comments are disabled

 = 4.0.0 =